fyngyrz/wtfm/users-guide.md

 project itself.
 The last one provides a way to build the actual pages in the project.

-When you generate a project, each file generated, which is typically a web page or a CSS page, is processed this way:
+When you generate a project, the files generated, which is typically a web page or a CSS page, are processed this way:

- 1. Globals are built
+ 1. All-project globals are built
- 2. Project-specifics are built
+ 2. Project-specific globals are built
+ 3. For all files in the project:
- 3. File-specific styles are built
+   1. File-specific styles are built
- 4. File is generated
+   2. File is generated

+### Globals

+You can define four types of globals:

+ 1. Global variables \( `[global variableName Content]`\)
+ 2. Global styles \(`[gstyle styleName styleContent]`\)
+ 3. Global lists - quite a few  ways exist to produce lists
+ 4. Global dictionaries \( `[dict dictName]` and/or `[dset (sep=X,)dictName,keyXvalue]` \)

+These apply as described above; once defined, they remain defined until they are re-defined.
+Re-definition can also re-define them to do nothing.

+Globals are useful for tasks and items that span the breadth of your project.
+If you want to create useful styles that you can use in multiple projects, that's what the All-project globals are for.

+When you have styles you want to use in a specific project, for instance how a specific project's web pages will be formatted, you use the project specific globals to define those.

+Lists and dictionaries don't have local forms at all, in the sense of where in the project they are visible.
+However, if you define a list or a dictionary on the tenth file/page of a project, that element will not be visible to the previous nine files.
+Typically then, you'll define them in the global and project-specific forms if you want them to be see by every page, and only on a specific page when they are only relevant to that page, keeping in mind that they do persist from then on and so will have to be re-defined if you want to use the same list or dictionary elsewhere with different contents.